leoniv/vimrc-yadr/README.md

 # vimrc-yadr

-This is my customistion vim settings for [YADR](https://github.com/skwp/dotfiles)
+This is my customisation vim settings for [YADR](https://github.com/skwp/dotfiles)

 # Dependency